 Parallel Sysplex License Charges

 Parallel Sysplex License Charges (PSLC) is a monthly license charge pricing metric designed to support the high availability design of a Parallel Sysplex cluster.
-PSLC may be applied to many different types of mainframes including IBM System z servers, S/390 Enterprise servers, and others.
-A listing of PSLC-eligible servers is listed on the Mainframe Exhibits section of the System z Software Contracts web site.
+PSLC may be applied to many different types of mainframes including IBM z Systems servers, S/390 Enterprise servers, and others.
+A listing of PSLC-eligible servers is available on the Mainframe Exhibits section of the z Systems Software Contracts web site.

-PSLC may be applied to a standalone mainframe environment.
+PSLC may be applied to a standalone mainframe environment, in this case it is sometimes referred to as PSLC/E but the per-MSU pricing is the same.
 However, aggregation benefits may only be applied across a fully qualified Parallel Sysplex environment.
 PSLC is designed to provide improved price/performance as you grow.
 This lower cost of incremental growth is provided via the decreasing unit cost per MSU, a key element of the PSLC price structure.